Your fractional CFO for owner-operated wineries.

 Wine has the longest cash conversion cycle of any consumer business.
 Grapes go in the ground three years before bottling.
 A vintage sells over five to ten years.
 The club is a subscription dressed up as a wine purchase.
 Tasting room is retail.
 DTC is ecommerce.
 Distribution is wholesale.
 Each has a different P&L logic and you cannot run them on one set of metrics.

 A quarterly digital-performance benchmark of every tracked winery in a Central Coast county.
-Each issue scores wineries on six dimensions, surfaces an AI-visibility leaderboard, names the operators gaining and losing ground, and shows quarter-over-quarter movement.
-Q1 2026 covers all 175 Santa Barbara County wineries.
-Q2 2026 adds San Luis Obispo County in July.
+Each issue scores wineries on six dimensions, surfaces an AI-visibility leaderboard, and shows town-by-town standings.
+The current Q2 2026 edition covers 171 Santa Barbara County and 252 San Luis Obispo County tasting rooms.

 Pricing for the audits and diagnostics is set at the Intro Call, scoped to your goals.
-The Website Audit, Buyer Alignment Audit, and Full Business Diagnostic are fixed-scope diagnostic instruments; Monitor and the Engage and Manage retainers are quoted per client.
-The one published price is the Wine Country Intelligence Report subscription: $800 per year per county, or $1,000 per year bundled with the Wine Pricing Report, with single issues at $250.
+The Website Audit, Buyer Alignment Audit, and Full Business Diagnostic are fixed-scope diagnostic instruments; the Engage and Manage retainers are quoted per client.
+The published prices are Monitor at $400 per month or $4,000 per year, Monitor Plus at $600 per month or $6,000 per year, and the Wine Country Intelligence Report subscription: $800 per year per county, or $1,000 per year bundled with the Wine Pricing Report, with single issues at $250.
+Subscriptions renew automatically until cancelled; you can cancel online anytime, effective at the end of your current paid period, and annual plans run a 12-month initial term.
+Full terms are in our Subscription Terms and Refund and Cancellation Policy.